-There is no doubt that when considering a Kenya vacation, most people will head there for the wildlife.
-It is one of the foremost destinations to experience first-hand, wild animals in their natural habitat in wildlife reserves and national parks.
-Kenya offers amazing wildlife experiences and has an abundance of game reserves to choose from.
-Depending on your style and budget you can stay in upscale lodges as well as less expensive accommodation.
+There is no doubt that when considering a Kenya vacation, most people will go for wildlife.
+It is one of the foremost destinations to see wild animals in their natural habitat, across Kenya's many wildlife reserves and national parks.
+Depending on your preferred style and budget, you can stay in game lodges or well-appointed tented camps at varying price points.
 Kenyan safaris are usually taken in vehicles with around 8 passengers and an experienced game tracker/guide who is also the driver.

 Kenya's National Parks and Conservation Areas

 Masai Mara is not the largest conservation area in Kenya but it is certainly the most famous.
-This is due to the annual Great Migration which is one of the most impressive happenings in the world.
-Each July approximately over a million wildebeest and gazelles plus zebras and other animals migrate north from the Serengeti plains in Tanzania to Masai Mara in search of fresh pasture.
+This is due to the annual Great Migration which is one of the most impressive events in the natural world.
+Each July, over a million wildebeest and gazelles, plus zebras and other animals migrate north from the Serengeti plains in Tanzania to Masai Mara in search of fresh pasture.
 These animals then return to the Serengeti in October.
-Nowhere on earth is there a sight to rival the spectacle of hoofed animals on the march.
+Nowhere on earth is there a sight to rival the spectacle of so many hoofed animals on the march.

 Amboseli is the second most popular national park in Kenya after Masai Mara.
-Located 240 kilometres/150 miles south of Nairobi, it lies directly on the Kenya/Tanzania border directly across from the highest mountain in Africa, Mount Kilimanjaro in Tanzania.
+Located 240 kilometres/150 miles south of Nairobi, it lies directly on the Kenya/Tanzania border, at the foot of the highest mountain in Africa, Mount Kilimanjaro in Tanzania.
 A system of swamps makes Amboseli one of the best wildlife-viewing experiences in the world.
 It is renowned for the large herds of free-ranging African elephants that are easy to see and photograph due to the flat and naked terrain.
 Amboseli's elephants, which are said to be among the biggest in the country, are fond of the swamps.
-Other animals on view are Cape buffalo, impala, lion, cheetah, black rhino, spotted hyena, jackal, giraffe, zebra and wildebeest.
+Other animals on view are Cape buffalo, impala, lion, cheetah, black rhino, spotted hyena, jackal, giraffe, zebra, and wildebeest.
 Bird watchers have 400 species of birds to watch for.

 Lake Nakuru National Park is home to up to 2 million flamingos.
-Because of the lake's abundance of algae, it attracts this vast quantity of flamingos that line the shores of Lake Nakuru as they feed on the algae.
-They feed on the abundant algae here which thrives in the warm waters of the lake.
-It is the only fully fenced park in Kenya, to keep poachers out.
-Lake Nakuru is perfect for bird watching, hiking and above all, game drives.
+The lake's abundance of algae attracts this vast quantity of birds.
+They feed on the abundant algae here, which thrives in the warm waters of the lake.
+It is the only fully fenced park in Kenya.
+Lake Nakuru is perfect for bird watching, hiking, and above all, game drives.
 It has one of the largest concentrations of black rhinos in Kenya.
 There are also around 50 rare tree-climbing lions in the park.

-The Mount Kenya National Park is home to Africa’s second highest mountain, Mount Kenya.
-It is also an amazing place indulge in excellent animal and bird viewing.
+The Mount Kenya National Park is home to Africa’s second-highest mountain, Mount Kenya.
+It is also an amazing place for animal and bird viewing.
 The park has been recognized as a UNESCO World Heritage site.
 Mount Kenya is a forest reserve in which a number of animal species reside.
 There are at least 160 bird species that exist with 53 of Kenya's 67 African biome bird species including the rare and threatened Abbott's Starling.
 The park is also home to several species of eagles that sometimes soar high above.